 Skip to content

-Our First UKHAIC Networking Event: A Resounding Success
+Our Second UKHAIC Networking Event: A Resounding Success

-In January, we were thrilled to welcome over 100 attendees to our first annual UKHAIC Networking Event at Nottingham Trent University’s Clifton campus.
+In July, we were thrilled to welcome over 50 attendees to our second annual UKHAIC Networking Event at Northumbria University’s Great Hall.
 The event brought together a dynamic mix of academics, early career researchers, technical professionals, and representatives from industry, city councils, charities, funders, and healthcare.

 Dr McLean, NTU Director of the Consortium, opened the event with an introduction to UKHAIC, setting the stage for a series of engaging flash presentations.
 These provided valuable insights into our three transversal research themes and highlighted perspectives on healthy ageing from industry leaders, funders, and Nottingham City Council.